itsettled - the automated credit management software - brings businesses the ultimate guide to dealing with unpaid invoices.

 If you feel like it’s an affordable step, it can be a good idea to offer discounts on invoices for customers who pay early.
 It doesn’t have to be a large amount, but a small percentage can make it appealing to customers.
 Of course, this may not be suitable for all your customers, so think carefully about who to offer discounts too if you do decide to offer them.

-You can prevent unpaid invoices ever becoming an issue by using an automated platform like itsettled.
+You can prevent unpaid invoices ever becoming an issue by using an automated software like itsettled.
 Simply sync your accountancy software, upload your invoices, and itsettled will chase invoices for you.
-Try our full access free 30 day trial today.
+Try our full access free 7 day trial today.

 If you don’t have a set procedure in place for what your payment terms are, now is the perfect opportunity.
 You should also make sure that you communicate these terms to any new customer when you start working with them, and ensure that they understand what these terms mean.

 There’s no need to jam pack your invoices - you just need a few key pieces of information.
 It’s important that the key information is clear and easily understandable.
 Sage have put together this handy invoicing cheat sheet which has all the details you’ll need.